mmkal/pgkit/packages/typegen/readme.md

 ## Recommendations

 1. You can re-use the same type name for many queries.
 But you should only do this if the types represented by any single name are the same, since the resultant type will be a union of all of the outputs (meaning `A | B` - i.e. only fields common to both will be accessible).
 1. Check in the types to source control.
-They're generated code, but it makes it much easier to track what was happened when a query was update, and see those changes over history.
+They're generated code, but it makes it much easier to track what was happened when a query was update, and see those changes over time.
 1. After running CI, it's worth making sure that there are no working copy changes.
 For git, you can use [check-clean](https://npmjs.com/package/check-clean):

 ```sh